China's JD.com sets up cross-border e-commerce platform in challenge to Alibaba

 “We are currently providing free advertising so that they get good traffic and don’t become ghost stores.
 We’re playing the long game with our partners.”

-JD.com, backed by Alibaba arch-rival Tencent Holdings Ltd, also said it launched with eBay Inc a program to allow Chinese shoppers to buy select goods from U.S. eBay sellers.
+JD.com, backed by Alibaba arch-rival Tencent Holdings Ltd , also said it launched with eBay Inc a programme to allow Chinese shoppers to buy select goods from U.S. eBay sellers.

 A spokeswoman for eBay confirmed the partnership.